3dui-class-f20/3dui-class-f20.github.io/_pages/social-journal.md

 # Deliverables

-You will need to do at least six journal entries, two per month.
+You will need to do at least five journal entries, two per month.
 We would like you to spread them out so you have material to discuss during the monthly discussion sessions.
-You are free to do more, but there will be six assignments posted to Canvas that you will upload your PDF to, for verification.
+You are free to do more, but there will be five assignments posted to Canvas that you will upload your PDF to, for verification.

 The journal entries will be graded Pass/Fail: any reasonable answers will earn full points.